 It’s not always possible to get to the gym.
 Sometimes you’re babysitting.
 Here’s a formula for improving your flexibility while watching TV with the kids.

 How do you build a cardio base for rugby season without running?
-It comes down to exercise selection if you want to do is avoid injury.
+It comes down to exercise selection.
+The #1 thing you want to do is avoid injury.
 So we recommend eliminating impact in your cardio training by jumping in the pool, on the bike or the rowing machine this pre-season.

 Can you get a performance boost from the grocery store?
 Supplements can be an incredibly powerful way to improve your rugby performance.
 But you don’t need to spend a zillion $$$.
 Try these five over the counter supplements every rugby player needs in their kit bag.

-Post-Rugby addresses the needs of even the most demanding rugger, facilitating recovery from a variety of angles.
+Post-Rugby facilitates recovery from a variety of angles.
 We designed this post-rugby supplement to be packed with electrolytes, creatine and BCAAs.
-Here are our top 4 ways to use Post-Rugby in your after match smoothies.
+Here are our top 4 ways to use Post-Rugby in your after rugby smoothie recipes.

-Our team is deeply committed to creating products that provide cognitive gains for rugby players at training and during games.
+Our team is deeply committed to creating supplements and stacks that provide cognitive gains for rugby players at training and during games.
 But you don’t have to rely on ruckscience.com for all your supplements.
 There is some create stuff you can get over the counter.
 Try these options!

-Not sure how to mix our rugby whey into a smoothie or baked goods?
+Not sure how to mix our rugby-focused whey protein into a smoothie or baked goods?
 Here are six rugby whey recipes you probably haven’t thought of.
 They can be used in pre and post rugby smoothies recipes during the season.

 How do you manage to train for rugby while you’re on a business trip?
-Here are some quick tips for business trip workouts to keep you fit for Saturday’s game.
+Here are some tips for business trip workouts to keep you fit for Saturday’s game.
 It’s ideal for anyone who is going to miss training on Tuesday and Thursday, but who still wants to make the rugby game on Saturday.

 Are you measuring your macronutrients?
-This article covers macronutrients and in particular answers the question, how much protein should rugby players eat?
+This blog covers macronutrients and in particular answers the question, how much protein should rugby players eat?
 It’s going to be different for every rugby player depending on your training goals and playing objectives.

 What are the best single-limb movements for rugby players to use to develop strength for the rugby field?
 Here’s our breakdown of the top nine single-limb movements that (when incorporated into your training program) can help you become a better and stronger rugby player.

 Speed is one of the most intimidating factors in rugby.
-The faster you can sprint, the better you can intercept and evade the opposition, and be in the right place at the right time to attack, score, or defend.
+The faster you can sprint, the better you can evade the opposition, attack, score, or defend.
 Wingers, and to a lesser extent fullbacks, will need to train differently if they want to be lightning-fast on the rugby field.

 Power is crucial in rugby.
 The more you produce, the harder you hit and the faster you can cover the field.
 Try these power exercises this pre-season.
-You’ll get stronger, leaner and more powerful in the process, all good things for rugby players.
+You’ll get stronger, leaner and more powerful in the process, all good things for rugby players!

 How do you train for rugby season if you can’t go outside?
-Simple, you try one of these rugby-specific conditioning workouts built to be done indoors.
+Simple.
+You try one of these rugby-specific conditioning workouts built to be done indoors.
 It’ll let you avoid the sun, the snow and any risk of a tan.
 But you’ll be fitter and stronger for the privilege.

 If you MUST train for rugby despite being injured, these strategies may allow you to exercise without making your existing problems worse.